Ropelength, crossing number and finite type invariants of links: Acknowledgements

 \section{Acknowledgements}

 Both authors acknowledge the generous support of NSF DMS 1043009 and DARPA YFA N66001-11-1-4132 during the years 2011-2015.
-The first author extends his thanks to Jason Cantarella, Jason Parsley and Clayton Shonkwiler for stimulating conversations about ropelength during the {\em Entanglement and linking} workshop in Pisa, 2012.
-The results of the current paper grew out of considerations in the second author's doctoral thesis \cite{Michaelides:2015}.
+The first author extends his thanks to Jason Cantarella (who pointed out to his work in \cite{Cantarella:2009} used in Lemma \ref{lem:aov-bound}), Jason Parsley and Clayton Shonkwiler for stimulating conversations about ropelength during the {\em Entanglement and linking} workshop in Pisa, 2012.
+Both authors wish to thank the anonymous referee, for a very detailed report, which improved the quality of the paper.

+The results of this paper grew out of considerations in the second author's doctoral thesis \cite{Michaelides:2015}, where a weaker versions of the estimates (in the Borromean case) were obtained.